FloGom/pixelnovember/README.md

 The BASIC program are developped for the french microcomputer Thomson MO5, runnning a Microsoft Basic 1.0.
 All program are tested and developped in the emulator DCMOTO available [here](http://dcmoto.free.fr/).

+The emulation screen is captured thanks to [ScreenToGif](https://www.screentogif.com/downloads).

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.